-In this work, we attempt to establish a mobile-based integrated system to enhance patients' safety when seeking medical attention and to facilitate the transparency of the hospital's information.
+In this work, we establish an intelligent integrated system to enhance patients' safety when seeking medical attention and to facilitate the transparency of the hospital's information.
 Based on 4R systematic checking mechanism, it is an integrated computer-aided surgery report system.
-Through the questionnaire distribution method, the health care personnel's satisfaction for system use was studied to gain an insight into improving the data record completeness and suggestions for other applications, thereby effectively eliminating the insufficiencies and strengthening the feasibility of the mobile-based surgical information system.
+Through the questionnaire distribution method, the health care personnel's satisfaction for system use was studied to gain an insight into improving the data record completeness and suggestions for other applications, thereby effectively eliminating the insufficiencies and strengthening the feasibility of the intelligent surgical information system.